LaTeleScop/PC-Remote-Sensing-Workshop/README.md

 ```
 conda env create -f conda_env.yml
 ```
-It should work without an API key, but you'll need a lot of bandwith.
+It should work without an API key, but you'll need a lot of bandwidth.

 # Ressources